 Our current arts outreach include these groups that meet monthly: Film Night, Poetry Club, and Theology Matters.

-Phase one of our building project should be complete by the end of 2017.
+We moved into our new building on January 14th, 2018.
 Grace is growing numerically; may God continue to make us grow spiritually through the gospel as well!